bennylope/bennylope.github.com/_posts/2014-12-30-the-remote-developer.md

 instance available on [Digital Ocean](https://www.digitalocean.com/?refcode=5eeefd1f4dfe) with my SSH configuration synced and various deployment scripts, etc. If I need to initiate an SSH based deployment, I typically do so from there in a tmux session.
-I don't worry about even a slight network burp interupting it.
-(Of course the same could happen to my droplet, the data center, or something inbetween the data center and the target machine, but I'm pretty confident the likelihood there is far less than from a coffee shop).
+I don't worry about even a slight network burp interrupting it.
+(Of course the same could happen to my droplet, the data center, or something between the data center and the target machine, but I'm pretty confident the likelihood there is far less than from a coffee shop).